vmware-tanzu/community-edition/docs/designs/tanzu-addon-packaging.md

 This document covers the creation of add-ons for use in Tanzu Community Edition (TCE).
 This is a working design doc that will evolve over time as add-ons are implemented.
 Along with being a design doc, this asset walks you through packaging of an add-on.
+For higher-level guidelines on what kinds of software should be packaged as `addons`, see the [addons](../addons.md) guide.

 ## Terminology